Skip to main content

 *

-* NOTE: In production, encryption should take place on the client side
+* WARNING: In production, encryption should take place on the client side

-* (in the browser) so that raw card data never reaches your server.
+* (in the browser), so raw card data never reaches your server.

-* This example is for demonstration and testing purposes only.
+* This example is intended for demonstration and testing purposes.

 */